 What is the best car insurance in Michigan?

 Technically, there isn’t one car insurance company in Michigan that is the best option for every driver.
 Some companies are the best for low rates, while others are the best for customer service.
 In order to find the best car insurance company, do some research and compare several providers before choosing one.
+The cheapest auto insurance in Michigan may not be the best provider for you.

 Is Michigan a no-fault state?